geocar/dash/README.md

     q/c/m64/c.o

 #Usage

-This is a special-purpose webserver that always returns a specific static content.
+[d.c](d.c) is a special-purpose webserver that always returns a specific static content.

 A number of tasks involve collecting data from web browsers which can basically call a URL, however the URL always responds with a HTTP 204 or a blank gif and the actual request can be processed after the client disconnects.

+Port numbers are configured using environment variables:

+    http=8080 kdb=127.0.0.1:1234 ./d.darwin

+The HTTP response is a blank gif if `?f=gif` is provided in the query string, and an HTTP 204 otherwise.

+KDB must implement a function `dash` which takes the HTTP message as an argument.

 #Performance